-UHArts operates separate programming policies in for its exhibitions and performing arts (theatre/dance) programmes.
+UH Arts + Culture operates separate programming policies for its exhibitions and performing arts (theatre/dance) programmes.
 Unsolicited exhibition proposals in all art-forms are welcome, and are divided into 2 sections:

 - Visual Arts

-Please note: this section is intended for professional performing arts companies (or individuals) wishing to present projects for inclusion in UHArts’ public performing arts program.
+Please note: this section is intended for professional performing arts companies (or individuals) wishing to present projects for inclusion in UH Arts + Culture's public performing arts program.
 Private, amateur or community groups can hire our performance facilities for their own performance events.

-UHArts’ theatre and performing arts programme takes place principally at the Weston Auditorium, a 450-seat auditorium on the University’s de Havilland campus.
-We are also increasingly programming events in non-traditional spaces across the University and have begun to take our theatre programming into local community spaces.
-We also programme seasonally with performances ranging from immersive theatre to experimental dance.
-We are particularly well known for our children’s theatre work.
+UH Arts + Culture's theatre and performing arts programme takes place principally at the Weston Auditorium, a 450-seat auditorium on the University’s de Havilland campus.
+We also programme events in non-traditional spaces across the University and in local community spaces.
+We programme seasonally with performances ranging from immersive theatre to experimental dance.

 We are willing to consider a range of funding models to optimise outcomes for UHArts and the professional performing arts companies we engage, with a view to providing the best artistic outcomes for our audiences.

-Please contact Melissa Alexander, Operations and Theatre Manager by phone 01707 281279 or email email@example.com
+Please contact Melissa Alexander, Programme Manager by phone 01707 281279 or email email@example.com

 Visual Arts proposals